WoWaster/spbu-tt-diff-notify/README.md

 ### `users.json`

-Defines the list of users who will receive notifications, and the list of watched educators for each one of them.
+Provides the info about users who will receive notifications and the list of watched educators for each one of them.

 ```bash
 [